Betta-Testers/Imbrius-Kabasuji/README.txt

 you will find a file named: "StarMap.storage" this is the file type we use for saving level progress.
 We suggest that in order to play your new levels you move the StarMap.storage in the "LevelSolutions" folder to the folder "imbriusLevelFiles" and replace the "StarMap.storage" before launching the builder.
 (This unlocks the default 15 levels, so the 16th level created will be available immediately.
 You can of course test your board in the builder, just not in the game side.
-If you deleted a default level, the level you make will replace that number).
+If you deleted a default level, the level you make will replace that number and it will have 0 stars).

 To launch the builder run "MainBuilder.jave in the app folder in src.